 The field of Cinema and Media Studies continues to grow and thrive; although the academic job market remains challenging, students and scholars in film, television, and media studies can still find positions across a variety of institutions, departments, and fields.
 The Society is committed to assisting scholars at the beginning of their careers (through mentoring opportunities at the annual conference) and at later stages as well, through our online career center, professional development opportunities, and publishing and networking venues.

 SCMS provides one of the largest databases of employment listings in film and media studies (see the 2010-2013 Career Center Report here for more information about our Center and jobs in the field).

-A charge of $50 per job ad is required for all individual and non-members.
+A charge of $50 per job ad is required for non-members.
 Institutional members can post a job ad for free for the duration of their membership.

 To post an opening:

 1. Purchase a Job Ad

 2. Submit an Opening.

 If payment is not received the posting will not be approved or posted on the SCMS website.

 Once payment is received please allow one business day for the job posting to be posted.

 Note: For a copy of the job posting please